 - From the historic Old Town to the vibrant nightlife scene, Antibes has something for everyone, making it the perfect destination for yacht charter vacations.

 - With its warm and sunny climate, visitors can enjoy a variety of water activities, including swimming, snorkeling, and water sports.

 - Antibes boat rental provides a unique and unforgettable way to experience the French Riviera, with personalized service and luxury amenities.

 - Whether it’s a romantic getaway, a family vacation, or a group trip with friends, Antibes is the perfect destination for a yacht charter adventure.

 Antibes, home to the largest marina in Europe – Port Vauban, in terms of total yacht tonnage – is a picturesque yachting destination and the perfect place to start your French Riviera yacht charter.
 Originally a Greek trading outpost named Antipolis, Antibes is now one of the busiest yachting towns with good amenities, a well-serviced marina and plenty of attractions and sightseeing.
 212 Yachts offer luxury yacht charter Antibes, or if you desire boat hire with or without a skipper or superyacht tender hire we can share our expert tips to make your Mediterranean yacht charter experience memorable.

-212 Yachts have an extensive network of contacts within yachting so we can source the most current yachts for charter, offering our clients professional advice and up-to-date information.
-We believe it’s essential to match each and every client to their ideal yacht!
-We are happy to discuss your requirements whether you are seeking a crewed yacht charter in Antibes, a sailing vessel in Villefranche-sur-Mer or a day charter hire in Cannes.
+Antibes yachts for charter, offering our clients professional advice and up-to-date information.
+We know it’s essential to match each and every client to their ideal yacht or Antibes boat rental!
+We are happy to discuss your requirements whether you are seeking a crewed luxury yacht charter in Antibes, and anywhere else on the French Riviera.